etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 on has become incredibly accessible.
 Practically a single-person enterprise can build an IoT device out of, for example, Raspberry Pi.
 No wonder that ODMs are really numerous.
 The majority if ODMs are coming from China.
-Some are startups, some are crowdfunded.
+Some are startups, some are crowd funded.

 Their business model is - the fastest, cheapest and most feature-rich wins.
 No wonder that ODMs do not have proper resources and expertise for proper